8.4. How the Buffer Manager Works

 The rest of this section describes the clock-sweep algorithm.
 This algorithm is a variant of NFU (Not Frequently Used) with low overhead; it selects less frequently used pages efficiently.

-Imagine buffer descriptors as a circular list (Fig. 8.12).
+Imagine buffer descriptors as a circular list (Figure 8.12).
 The nextVictimBuffer, an unsigned 32-bit integer, is always pointing to one of the buffer descriptors and rotates clockwise.
 The pseudocode and description of the algorithm are follows:

 Pseudocode: clock-sweep